snookums/gettingCleaningData/README.md

 [64] "fBodyBodyAccJerkMag-std()"   "fBodyBodyGyroMag-mean()"     "fBodyBodyGyroMag-std()"
 [67] "fBodyBodyGyroJerkMag-mean()" "fBodyBodyGyroJerkMag-std()"

-step #5 instructions from the course project webpage:
-"From the data set in step 4,
-create a second, independent tidy data set with: the average of each variable for each activity and each subject.
+19) create another independent data set that contains the mean of each feature for each subject performing each activity

+20) write out the resultant data table to a file (projectTidyData.txt)